 2. Accommodation

-- Standard class options including guest houses and homestays are between INR 500 and 1500 per night.
+- Standard class options including guest houses and homestays in Spiti are between INR 500 and 1500 per night.
 In case of stay, depending on the duration of travel, for instance, INR 5,000-15,000 per person for 10 days of travel may be spent in accommodation.

 - Camping is another arrangement and costs about INR 1,000-2,000 for one night or even includes meals at campsites.